-In the world of Intranets, (which can be categorized in dozens of ways) one big player is always trying to get in the game and leap frog the other.
+In the world of Intranets, (which can be categorized many ways) one big player is always trying to get in the game and leap frog the other in the workplace.
 From Microsoft’s Net Meeting, to Lotus Connections Suite, major companies have always dabbled in the enterprise communications solutions.

 Then came the rise of the independent businesses, like Vialect, that wanted to make the ability to create and maintain a sustainable intranet, available to all with more features and less expensive licensing costs.